 Which age group buys the most clothes?

-Which brands don't do fast fashion?
+Which brands do not engage in fast fashion?

 In contrast to fast fashion, some brands are focusing on slower, more transparent, and more responsible fashion .